 Instead of a consolidated, centralized IT environment, the company was supporting 30 different EDI mechanisms for 30 different supply chains, with no overarching architecture or strategy.
 What resulted was a competitive, disparate IT infrastructure with a mass duplication of systems and needless investments across the business.
 Costs and inefficiencies ran rampant with Sears’ unwillingness to adopt a consolidated IT approach or commit to consistent digital technologies.

 The Slow Burn of Digital Transformation

-Having surfaced these failures, it’s rare for a single decision or event to take down a retail conglomerate like Sears, and certainly no singular act led to its downfall.
-Disruption becomes disruption not because it happens all at once but because the combination of various missteps accumulates to become cataclysmic.
+Having surfaced these failures, it’s rare for a single decision or event to take down a retail conglomerate like Sears, and certainly, no singular act led to its downfall.
+Disruption becomes disruption not because it happens all at once but because of the combination of various missteps accumulates to become cataclysmic.
 With Sears, it was all these things (and more) happening over time that fueled the fire of its demise.

 If disruption wasn’t such a longtail game, it might have knocked even more major brands off the retail pedestal.
 A number of big names with roots in brick-and-mortar retail, however, have managed to adapt and even thrive in today’s digital business landscape by committing to continuously innovating new ways for customers to shop and consume their services.

 We already know how Target’s physical locations serve as the centerpiece of its omnichannel retail strategy.
 Walmart, once Sears’ biggest competitor, posted its best U.S. sales growth in 10 years on surging digital sales after acquiring Jet.com and expanding its online grocery service.
 Macy’s aligned its in-store business with e-commerce and mobile experiences to improve customer engagement and posted double-digit growth in 1Q18.